Mahmoud Ahmadinejad: Personal life

 Ahmadinejad is married, and has one daughter and two sons.
 His elder son married a daughter of Esfandiar Rahim Mashaei in 2008.

 Supporters of Ahmadinejad consider him a simple man who leads a modest life.
 As president, he wanted to continue living in the same house in Tehran his family had been living in until his security advisers insisted that he should move.
 Ahmadinejad had the antique Persian carpets in the Presidential palace sent to a carpet museum, and opted instead to use inexpensive carpets.
-He is said to have refused the VIP seat on the presidential plane, and that he eventually replaced it with a cargo plane instead.
+He was said to have refused the VIP seat on the presidential plane, and that he eventually replaced it with a cargo plane instead.
 Upon gaining Iran's presidency, Ahmadinejad held his first cabinet meeting in the Imam Reza shrine at Mashhad, an act perceived as "pious".
 He also used to lay an extra place for the 12th Imam at his weekly cabinet briefings.

+Published works

+A small corpus of Persian-language political and ideological works, consisting primarily of collected speeches, letters, and thematic statements was produced during Ahmadinejad's presidency: